 - Exact fee falls within this range

 Check AvailabilitySubmit your request or call us at 1-800-345-5607 We guarantee a response time of one business day, or sooner.

 Business Visionary, Thought Leader, Practical Solutions for Teams

 Patrick Lencioni is founder and president of The Table Group, a firm dedicated to providing organizations with ideas, products and services that improve teamwork, clarity and employee engagement.

 Lencioni’s passion for organizations and teams is reflected in his writing, speaking and executive consulting.
-Pat is the author of ten best-selling books with nearly four million copies sold.
-After twelve years in print, his book The Five Dysfunctions of a Team continues to be a fixture on national best-seller lists.
-His latest book, The Advantage: Why Organization Health Trumps Everything Else in Business, became an instant best-seller.
+He is the author of eleven best-selling books with nearly five million copies sold.
+His capstone book, The Advantage, is the pre-eminent source on organizational health and became an immediate best-seller.
+After twelve years in print, his classic book, The Five Dysfunctions of a Team, remains a weekly fixture on national best-seller lists.
+Releasing this year in April, The Ideal Team Player, is a much-anticipated follow-up to his team book.

 Prior to founding his firm, he worked as a corporate executive for Sybase, Oracle and Bain & Company.
 Pat lives in the San Francisco Bay Area with his wife and four sons.